-Congratulations on completing High School and starting this new phase of your education!
-The question we want to help you answer today is which math course you should take your first semester and how to know whether you are qualified to take it.
-Depending on which courses you need to take there are two basic sets of entry requirements as given below.
-Below is a list of majors and the first semester mathematics courses are required for them.
+Congratulations on completing high school and starting this new phase of your education!
+The question we want to help you answer today is which math course to take your first semester and how to know whether you are qualified to take it.
+Depending on which courses you need to take, there are two basic sets of entry requirements.
+Below is a list of majors and the first semester mathematics courses required for them.

 - You must take Calculus I (Math 2413).

 - In order to register for it, you must satisfy requirement 2 (see requirements).
-For most this will mean taking a 1 hour trigonometry placement test or completing MATH 1316 -- Trigonometry in order to qualify for Calculus I.
+For most this will mean taking a one-hour trigonometry placement test or completing MATH 1316 -- Trigonometry in order to qualify for Calculus I.

 - It is assumed that all students enrolling in Calculus I are proficient in algebra.
 If you are a bit rusty and would like to brush up on your algebra skills, you are advised to enroll in MATH 1314: College Algebra and MATH 1316: Trigonometry prior to enrolling in Calculus I.

 - We recommend you take Contemporary Math I & II (Math 1332 & 1333) to satisfy your core.
 These courses are specifically designed with you in mind.
-That is, they are for majors which do not require any specific mathematical knowledge.
-As a result, the topics in these courses are chosen to be interesting and relevant, requiring only basic skills from High School mathematics courses.
+That is, they are for majors that do not require any specific mathematical knowledge.
+As a result, the topics in these courses are chosen to be interesting and relevant, requiring only basic skills from high school mathematics courses.

 - There are other options (discuss with your advisor), but the above courses are strongly recommended.

 - In order to register for one of these you must satisfy Requirement 1 (see requirements).

 - If you are uncertain you want one of the above majors, be aware that many other majors require specific math courses, and these two classes may not satisfy those requirements.